Last updated on August 8th, 2021 at 01:47 pm

-- Bake: Bake for 30 minutes uncovered.
+- Bake: Next, bake for 30 minutes uncovered until the top is golden brown.
 The dish is done when a toothpick inserted into the dumplings comes out clean.

 - Garnish.
-Finely chop green onions and cooked bacon, and sprinkle over the top.
+Lastly, sprinkle some finely chopped green onions and cooked bacon, and sprinkle over the top.

 Recipe Variations and substitutions:

 - Use rotisserie chicken: it adds so much flavor to the dish, and you can use the carcass to make broth for scratch.
-Also, you can use shredded chicken.
+Alternatively, feel free to use shredded chicken.

 - Make it spicy: if want a bit of heat, add some red pepper flakes, or chopped jalapeno peppers.